-It's one of the stronger brands of medicated pet shampoo on this list, with some harsher ingredients, which are good for severe infection cases, but also can be damaging when used long-term.
+It's one of the stronger brands of medicated pet shampoo on this list, with some harsher ingredients, which are good for severe infection cases but also can be damaging when used long-term.

 Because its formulation is quite strong, you absolutely must keep it away from your dog's eyes and mucous membranes.

 With combined properties of salicylic acid, micronized sulfur, and coal tar, the SynergyLabs dog shampoo has proven itself to be effective in fighting scaling caused by seborrhea, as well as bacterial and fungal infections.

 Unlike the above product, this shampoo is not recommended for cats because of its coal tar substance.

 - GENTLE SOOTHING – Helps...

 - FAST ACTING – Works fast...

 - FORMULATED FOR DOGS –...

-It does not contain parabens, artificial color or soap, which makes it less harsh (and subsequently less effective and longer to see results with), so if you're a pet owner for a more gentle dog shampoo to treat mild skin issues, this could be the best choice.
+It does not contain parabens, artificial color, or soap, which makes it less harsh (and subsequently less effective and longer to see results with), so if you're a pet owner for a more gentle dog shampoo to treat mild skin issues, this could be the best choice.

-Overall, this is an affordable medicated pet shampoo to clean and keep a dog's skin and coat healthy but may not be a good choice for serious skin problems.
+Overall, this is an affordable medicated pet shampoo to clean and keep a dog's skin and coat healthy but it may not be a good choice for serious skin problems.